How?

 "Professional activities performed in a state of distraction-free concentration that push your cognitive capabilities to their limit.
 These efforts create new value, improve your skill, and are hard to replicate."

-Similarly, and inspired by an earlier work by thought leader Nicholas G. Carr6, Newport, goes on to define the opposite of Deep Work as Shallow Work:
+Similarly, and inspired by an earlier work by thought leader Nicholas G. Carr9, Newport, goes on to define the opposite of Deep Work as Shallow Work:

 "Noncognitively-demanding, logistical style tasks, often performed while distracted.
 These efforts tend to not create much new value in the world and are easy to replicate."

 Of course, these books referenced above were mostly written before AI tech emerged.
 Today, AI has mostly an Augmentation role, as Copilot in the pursuit of Deep Work.
-Over time, AI will evolve into more of an Automation role, as Coworker to replace human labour in performing Shallow Work.
+Over time, AI will evolve into more of an Automation role, as Coworker to replace human labour for Shallow Work.

 In summary, a Flow State generates Deep Work.
 This relates to designing an AI-powered app as an Augmentation of human work, where Flow can be achieved if:

-3. What is so intuitive that AI Automation can completely replace human effort.
+• What is so intuitive that AI Automation can completely replace human effort (unlikely today).

-The time has come to subtract, not add to current state business processes and their corresponding information technology systems.
+The time has come to subtract, not add to current state business processes and corresponding IT systems.
 Keep it simple.
 Less is more.
 Before embracing AI in your Future State organisation, it is time to apply Fierce Reduction to your Current State environment.

-Start with the broadest set of stakeholders and engage in Design Thinking.
-As this begins to reveal areas for simplifying business processes and tasks, it also explores corresponding Current State IT systems as Future State areas for removing technical debt and improving user experience.
+Start with the broadest set of stakeholders and engage in Design Thinking1.
+As this begins to reveal areas for simplifying business processes and tasks, This explores Current State services and systems as Future State areas for removing technical debt and improving user experience.

-With Design Thinking, you can introduce Value Engineering, creating compelling ROI Models for setting out the prioritisation of transformation in your Future State scenarios.
-This is also where you work out where AI best fits a particular use case: Augmentation (AI Copilot to support human tasks); or, Automation (AI Coworker to replace human labour).
+At Being Guided we introduce Value Engineering2, creating compelling ROI Models for setting out the priorities related to transformation in your Future State scenarios.
+This is also where we work out where AI best fits a particular use case in No-Code app innovation.

 References